 I talked to him about how it made me feel, he promised to never do it again and he acknowledged that he crossed a line.
 He also apologized for unintentionally dismissing my feelings when I confronted him the first time.
 I chose to forgive him, because I truly believe he didn't mean to hurt me so bad.
 Mistakes happen and I could see and hear it in his voice that he was genuinely sorry for hurting me.

-To those that were worried about me being in an ab-sive relationship, thank you, but I assure you I'm fine.
+To those that were worried about me being in an bad relationship, thank you, but I assure you I'm fine.
 I appreciate your sympathies but I am happy in my relationship and we have chosen to work past this together.

 Best-Error500 wrote: